 What are life income joint and survivor settlement option guarantees?

-Life income joint and survivor settlement option guarantees ensure that if one beneficiary dies, surviving beneficiaries continue to receive a redistribution of the policy payments.
-You can add life-income joint and survivor settlement option guarantees to both term and whole life insurance policies for as low as $10/month.
-Scroll down to start comparing insurance quotes for free.
+Life income joint and survivor settlement option guarantees ensure a redistribution of policy payments.
+You can add different lfie insurance settlement options to both term and whole life insurance policies for as low as $10/month.

 Ready to compare quick life insurance quotes?